-CITRIX: Owning the Legitimate Backdoor
+CITRIX Owning the Legitimate Backdoor

-The Internet is full of wide open CITRIX gateways.
-This is madness!.
-The other day I was performing some CITRIX testing, so I had a lot of fun with hacking into GUIs, which, as most of you probably know, are trivial to break into.
+The other day I was performing some CITRIX poking, so I had a lot of fun with breaking GUIs, which, as most of you probably know, are trivial to break into.
 I did play around with .ICA files as well, just to make sure that the client is not affected by some obvious client-side vulnerabilities.
-This exercise led me to reevaluate great many things about ICA (Independent Computing Architecture).
-When querying Google and Yahoo for public .ICA files, I was presented with tones of wide open services, some of which were located on .gov and .mil domains.
+This exercise led me to reevaluate many things about ICA (Independent Computing Architecture).
+For example, when querying Google and Yahoo for public .ICA files, I was presented with tones of wide open services, some of which were located on .gov and .mil domains.

 This is madness!
 No, this is the Web.
 Through, I wasn’t expecting what I have found.
 Hacking like in the movies?
 You bet!